St. Helens man arrested again on suspicion of killing pet pigs

 Robert Bainbridge says George Bainbridge has repeatedly made calls to the county's animal control department regarding the large pigs.

-This story has been updated with new reporting.
+This story has been updated with new reporting and updates regarding the criminal charges filed.